LizEve/LSU_Herbarium_Imaging_Scripts/WorkFlow.md

 - Scripts run: RunCountServer.sh, CountServerLogs.py, task manager reboot ubuntu

-### Check
-organizeLog.csv and serverLogWS2.csv should have the same number of barcodes and files per portal.
-Total number of files should be double in organizeLog.csv because CR2 files are counted.

 ### Weekly
 - CSV files are made from the long form upload logs created in the last week.
 - The total files in each csv file are written to the file 'csvLog.csv' on the LaCie in the folder CFLA-LSU-Station2/LSUCollections/CSVLogs/